rapid7/insightconnect-workflows/workflows/Lookup_Vulnerable_Hosts_From_Slack/help.md

 * `Max Hosts`: The maximum number of hosts listed per vulnerability (recommended default is 10)
 * `Max Vulnerabilities`: The maximum number of returned vulnerabilities (recommended default is 50)

-To configure the parameters, select "Parameters" either from the Workflow Control Panel page or from the Workflow Builder.
-Once configured, workflow setup is complete.

 ### Usage

 *This workflow will trigger in any direct messages to your Chatbot **or** any message in a channel directed @ your Chatbot.
 Note the Chatbot must be in the channel in order to trigger the workflow this way.*